anthol42/backtestPro/CONTRIBUTING.md

 ### Documentation
 Documentation is an important part of the project.
 If you are adding a new feature or fixing a bug, please update the documentation to reflect the changes.
 The documentation is written in the reStructuredText format.
 The documentation is the docstrings of the functions and classes.
-It is later rendered using Sphinx.
+It is later rendered using pdoc3.
 If you are adding a new feature, please add a new section in the documentation to explain how to use the feature.
 If you are fixing a bug, please update the documentation to reflect the changes.
 The documentation will be rendered when a new version is released.